codedwrench/xlinkhandheldassistant/COMPILING.md

 **Note:** Monitor mode is not available on Windows.
 NPcap does not support packet injection, see: https://github.com/nmap/npcap/issues/85 .

 The following programs are needed:
 - MSYS2 with a GCC version of atleast 10.
-(Visual Studio 2019 or higher is also possible)
+(Visual Studio 2019 or higher is also possible) The official releases use the MSYS2 Mingw32 Command-Line to compile XLHA.
   Installed in MSYS2:
   - bison
   - mingw-w64-i686-cmake